Julian Assange Returns Home After 14-Year Legal Battle | Politics

 Julian Assange Returns Home After 14-Year Legal Battle

-WikiLeaks founder Julian Assange walked free from a court in Saipan after pleading guilty to violating U.S. espionage laws.
-This ends a 14-year legal ordeal involving time in a British jail and asylum in the Ecuadorean embassy.
-He returns to Australia, cherished by supporters for championing free speech.
+Julian Assange, the founder of WikiLeaks, arrived back in Australia after pleading guilty to violating U.S. espionage law.
+His return follows a 14-year legal ordeal that included years in a British jail and asylum at the Ecuadorean embassy.
+He is hailed by supporters for promoting free speech.

+WikiLeaks founder Julian Assange landed in Australia on Wednesday to an ecstatic welcome after pleading guilty to violating U.S. espionage law in a deal that sets him free from a 14-year legal battle.
+Assange disembarked from a private jet at Canberra airport just after 7:30 p.m.
+(1130 GMT), waving to waiting media before passionately kissing his wife, Stella, and lifting her off the ground.

-W ikiLeaks founder Julian Assange walked free on Wednesday from a court on the U.S. Pacific island territory of Saipan after pleading guilty to violating U.S. espionage law, in a deal that allowed him to head straight home to Australia.
-His release ends a 14-year legal saga in which Assange spent more than five years in a British high-security jail and seven years in asylum at the Ecuadorean embassy in London battling extradition to Sweden on sexual assault allegations and to the U.S., where he faced 18 criminal charges.
+He embraced his father before entering the terminal building with his legal team.
+His arrival ends a saga in which Assange spent more than five years in a British high-security jail and seven years in asylum at the Ecuadorean embassy in London battling extradition to Sweden on sexual assault allegations and to the U.S., where he faced 18 criminal charges.

 Those charges stemmed from WikiLeaks' release in 2010 of hundreds of thousands of classified U.S. military documents on Washington's wars in Afghanistan and Iraq - one of the largest breaches of secret information in U.S. history.
-During a three-hour hearing in Saipan, Assange pleaded guilty to one criminal count of conspiring to obtain and disclose classified national defence documents but said he had believed the U.S. Constitution's First Amendment, which protects free speech, shielded his activities.
+During a three-hour hearing held earlier in the U.S. territory of Saipan, Assange pleaded guilty to one criminal count of conspiring to obtain and disclose classified national defence documents but said he had believed the U.S. Constitution's First Amendment, which protects free speech, shielded his activities.

 Chief U.S. District Judge Ramona V. Manglona accepted his guilty plea, noting that the U.S. government indicated there was no personal victim from Assange's actions.
 She wished Assange, who turns 53 on July 3, an early happy birthday as she released him due to time already served in a British jail.